OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadCropPatternTSFromHydroBase/ReadCropPatternTSFromHydroBase.md

 * if the CU Location is a diversion (or collection of diversions), the crop pattern data are read from HydroBase tables that contain irrigated acres for the ditch service area (s)
-* if the CU Location is a well (or collection of wells) specified with WDID or well permit receipt, the crop pattern data are read from HydroBase tables that contain irrigated acres for the ditch service area (s) ** - this approach is being phased in for CDSS**
+* if the CU Location is a well (or collection of wells) specified with WDID or well permit receipt, the crop pattern data are read from HydroBase tables that contain irrigated acres for the parcels associated with the well WDIDs and receipts, as specified in aggregate/system data
+** - this approach is being phased in for CDSS**
 * if the CU Location is an aggregate of groundwater-only parcels, the area is determined from the parcel data - **this older approach is being phased out for CDSS and is only used for the Rio Grande basin**